Professor Sir Cary Cooper

 Simon is the director of Mindful Work, the organisers of this Summit event.
-Simon has 20 years’ experience of business advice and of mindfulness practice, and has created a workplace-focused stress reduction programme for busy people, based on a blend of workshops or webinars, online learning resources, and individual coaching.
-Simon will introduce the ‘Simply Being Present’ model, and share a one minute stress-busting exercise.
+Simon has 20 years’ experience of business advice and of mindfulness practice.
+Simon offers a critique of standard mindfulness training, and intrduces a new workplace-focused model which makes the training more accessible for busy people, based on a quick-and-often approach – the ‘Simply Being Present’ model.
+Simon will also share a one minute stress-busting exercise.

 ‘How Action Learning can help teams in times of stress and crisis’.

 Emma Falkner is a leadership consultant.
 Her vision is of a society where leaders are leading from the values of integrity, fairness, and cooperation.
 Their leadership focuses on the well-being and achievement for all, not just the few.
 Action Learning allows people the time and space to come together and positively solve key problems.
 The results normally include supportive, collaborative and value–led team work, which culminates in a new common vision or goal created and inspired by all.